 - by Dan Applebaker As we get older, and begin to sense our mortality, most of us begin to consider how we can hand down our knowledge and skills to the next generation.
 We often find that is not an easy task.
 Often the younger generation does not have the same mindset, desires, interests, or concerns that we have developed.
-We ponder when is the right time to step back and “hand down the reins” to become an advisor while the next generation takes over the decisions and the accomplishments.
+We ponder, when is the right time to step back, “hand down the reins” and become an advisor, while the next generation takes over the decisions and the accomplishments.

 |